Jonathan M. Huie

 Dr. Sandy Kawano's lab.

-I am an organismal biologist, interested in how form relates to function, and how animals are shaped by their environment.
+I am an organismal biologist interested in how form relates to function and how animals are shaped by their environment.

 Browse my website